France bans super-skinny models in anorexia clampdown

 A second measure means that any website inciting a reader to "seek excessive thinness by encouraging eating restrictions for a prolonged period of time, resulting in risk of mortality or damage to health" will face up to a year in prison and fines of up to 100,000 euros.

-Elite and IMG, two big modelling agencies present in France, both declined to comment on the moves.
+Elite and IMG, two big modeling agencies present in France, both declined to comment on the moves.

 Some 30,000-40,000 people in France suffer from anorexia, most of them teenagers, health experts estimate.